 Room-service drinks are available all day - coffee, liqueurs and wine by the bottle or glass.
 The owners plan to offer antipasti-style snacks of local products in the future; salamis and local cheeses.

 The hotel is less than a minute’s walk from Via Fiorentini, which has a good choice of restaurants, and about 5 minutes' walk from the centre of town and more eateries.
 The following restaurants are recommended by the hotel: Lucanerie, Don Matteo, Le Botteghe, Trattoria Lucana and Baccanti.
 Roberto has struck a deal with a couple of local places in the sassi; you'll get a discount if you say you're staying at L'Hotel in Pietra.

-This isn’t an ideal place for children as you might feel that they were disturbing the peace.
+They do accept families but this may not be an ideal place for children as you might feel that they were disturbing the peace.
 The antiques and thick glass in many of the rooms would not suit young children clambering around.
-That said, they do accept families and a cot is available (at extra cost).

 Baby cots available on request